dotnet/docs/docs/standard/modernize-with-azure-and-containers/modernize-existing-apps-to-cloud-optimized/when-to-deploy-windows-containers-to-azure-container-service-kubernetes.md

 ---
 title: When to deploy Windows Containers to Azure Container Service (that is, Kubernetes)
-description: .NET Microservices Architecture for Containerized .NET Applications | When to deploy Windows Containers to Azure Container Service (that is, Kubernetes)
+description: Modernize existing .NET applications with Azure Cloud and Windows containers | When to deploy Windows Containers to Azure Container Service (that is, Kubernetes)
 author: CESARDELATORRE
 ms.author: wiwagn
-ms.date: 10/26/2017
+ms.date: 04/30/2018
+ms.prod: .net
+ms.topic: article
+ms.workload:
+  - "dotnet"
+  - "dotnetcore"
 ---
 # When to deploy Windows Containers to Azure Container Service (that is, Kubernetes)